nyc-crh/site/content/topics/seeking-equity-for-disabled-students/tests-labels-and-segregation/_index.md

 [^4]: James Trent, *Inventing the Feeble Mind: A History of Mental Retardation in the United States*.
 (Berkeley: University of California Press, 1994).

-[^5]: Trent, *Inventing the Feeble Mind, 8.
+[^5]: Trent, *Inventing the Feeble Mind*, 8.
 Keith Mayes, *The Unteachables: Disability Rights and the Invention of Black Special Education* (Minneapolis: University of Minnesota Press, 2023).

 [^6]: ”Eugenics and Physical Anthropology,” [https://understandingrace.org/history/science/eugenics-and-physical-anthropology-1890-1930/](https://understandingrace.org/history/science/eugenics-and-physical-anthropology-1890-1930/), accessed July 22, 2023.
 See also the collection of relevant essays in “The Persistence of Race Science,” *Undark*, [https://race.undark.org](https://race.undark.org), accessed July 22, 2023.

 [^7]: Moses Stambler, “The Effect of Compulsory Education and Child Labor Laws on High School Attendance in New York City, 1898-1917,” *History of Education Quarterly*, Summer, 1968, Vol. 8, No. 2 (Summer, 1968), pp. 189-214.
-Mayes, *The Unteachables*, links the expansion of compulsory education to the “invention of Black special education” in his national study.
+Mayes, *The Unteachables*, links the expansion of compulsory education to the “invention of Black special education” in a national study.